KLab-UT/HPC-and-slurm-intro/README.md

 # HPC-and-slurm-intro
-Orientation to high performance computing and slurm batch scheduling on the CHPC (Univ ersity of Utah) advanced bioinformatics course at Utah Tech University
+Orientation to high performance computing and slurm batch scheduling on the CHPC (University of Utah) advanced bioinformatics course at Utah Tech University

 ---